Back to Blog

 • Grape juice

-• Grape jelly or jam
+• Grape jelly, jam, or preserves

 Symptoms of Grape Poisoning in Dogs